Government College of Education, Komarapalayam: History

 GCE, Komarapalayam was established in the academic year 1955-56 by then Government of Madras (now Tamil Nadu Government).
 Earlier it was affiliated to the University of Madras, Chennai.
 Originally, the college offered B.Ed.
 Degree course. and the Pandit Training Course.
 M.Ed.
 Degree Course was started as an evening course during the year 1974 – 1975.
 In October 1976 the Pandit Training Course was wound up and in the year 1982 – 1983 M.Ed.
 Degree Course was converted into a full time course.
 The college became a co-education institution during the academic year 1990–1991.
-The college is functioning as a affiliated institute of Tamil Nadu Teachers Education University, Chennai which was established during 2008–2009.
+The college is functioning as an affiliated institute of Tamil Nadu Teachers Education University, Chennai which was established during 2008–2009.
 Government College of Education, Komarapalayam is approved by the National Council for Teacher Education (NCTE), New Delhi.
 The college is also accredited with "B" Grade by the National Assessment and Accreditation Council (NAAC) in 2nd cycle of accreditation.